3geek14/Realms/Omnibus.md

 - __Caveats:__ [Enchanted Items](#enchanted-items), [Spell Sash](#spell-sash)

-The recipient of this spell lessens the effect of the next hit they take from a call of “Magic,” “Silver,” “Disease,” “Armor-Piercing,” “Lightning Bolt,” or “Poison.”
+The recipient of this spell lessens the effect of the next hit they take from a call of "Magic," "Silver," "Disease," "Armor-Piercing," "Lightning Bolt," or "Poison."
 Rather than taking the effect they were hit with, the recipient of the spell takes the blow as a normal sword blow instead.
 It is necessary to call "Protection" when the spell activates.